cupcakedev/smartshopping-demo/SmartShopping_Docs[EN].md

 - `checkoutUrl` – RegEx matching merchant's checkout page

 - `inspect`, `apply` and `applyBest` – arrays of commands for respective stages of auto apply flow.

+- `selectorsToCheck` – array of selectors which are necessary to proceed.
+If any of them are invalid, execution stops with an error.

 `engine` stores info in the following properties: